maiernte/mydocs/docs/生活/书籍/神奇之道/session02.md

 End of session —
  (“Thank you.”)

-\ — and a fond good evening.
+— and a fond good evening.

-(9:56 P.M.
+*(9:56 P.M.
 As soon as she was out of trance I told Jane the session was an excellent one.
 I was also quite irritated, because Seth’s information had the ability to make things seem self-evident; from that point one was always left wondering how anything so basically clear and simple could be so easily missed and/or misinterpreted by those who most dearly wanted to put it to use.
 I’ve experienced these phenomena often in personal sessions, and each time end up resolving to do better next time — to see more clearly, to do all of those things that will easily and effortlessly bring the desired results.
 Jane often feels the same way, though I don’t think she has so much lately, judging from certain remarks she’s made.
 Yet this kind of material gives one hope, and considering it can lead to at least momentary feelings of true understanding and concomitant hope, on my part, at least.
-The thing is, I really believe the information is good, and that it can work, that basically it’s the best kind of information people can get.
+The thing is, I really believe the information is good, and that it can work, that basically it’s the best kind of information people can get.*

-(I suppose my own irritation because of the points listed above communicated itself to Jane easily enough.
+*(I suppose my own irritation because of the points listed above communicated itself to Jane easily enough.
 We had a lively and beneficial discussion because of our feelings, though, so all in all the session is a very good one[^3].
-I want to arrange my approach to Seth’s latest book, Dreams, “Evolution,” and Value Fulfillment, so that I can quote part of this session in a note.)
+I want to arrange my approach to Seth’s latest book, Dreams, “Evolution,” and Value Fulfillment, so that I can quote part of this session in a note.)*

+-------------------------------NOTES: SESSION OF AUGUST 11, 1980----------------------------------

 [^1]: From my dream notebook: “Dream, very early Tuesday morning, June 10, 1980.